smilodon76/RXOS-amdOS-zergpool/README.md

 if you have 4gb gpus type $ zbenches and put hashrate to 0, equihash192 firopow

-updating miners only manualy.download new version of phoenixminer teamredminer lolminer and wildrig-multi,copy via usb on partition rxos-conf or with samba. type $reload-miners  and after $minestop to restart miner
+updating miners only manualy.download new version of phoenixminer teamredminer lolminer and wildrig-multi,copy via usb on partition rxos-conf or with samba. type $reload-miners  and after $ minestop to restart miner

 If you like it and use it permanently please make a donation to upload new editions.